DavidWells/analytics/README.md

 Plugins can react to any event flowing through the `analytics` library.

-For example, if you wanted to trigger custom logic when `analytics` bootstraps you can attach a function handler to the `bootstrap` event.
+For example, if you wanted to trigger custom logic when `analytics` bootstraps, you can attach a function handler to the `bootstrap` event.

 For a full list of core events, checkout [`events.js`](https://github.com/DavidWells/analytics/blob/master/packages/analytics-core/src/events.js).